Juan-Jones/earnonlinemoney/content/blog/monetize-a-blog.md

 If you have a knack for writing, freelance writing can be a lucrative way to monetize your blog.
 Many businesses and publications are willing to pay for quality content.

 Personal Tip: My freelance writing career took off after I started using my blog as a portfolio.
 Clients were impressed with my work, and I quickly built a steady stream of freelance income.
-Hence, as soon as you [launch your blog]({{< relref "how-to-make-a-blog" >}}) link link it to all of your freelance profiles.

 ### Start a Coaching Business